meodai/pro-color-harmonies/README.md

 - **`options`**:
   - `style`: how the relationships are shaped perceptually:
     - `square` (mathematical): strict geometric relationships (e.g. exact +180° complements, +120°/+240° triads) with simple, symmetric lightness/chroma tweaks.
     - `triangle` (perceptual): bends angles and variations so the palette looks balanced, especially in tricky red/orange/yellow regions.
+Applies **Chroma Narratives** to create visual weight distribution.
     - `circle` (emotional): uses hue bands and lightness bands to create more expressive, story-like shifts (fiery vs tranquil, etc.).
+Applies **Color Hierarchy** to assign roles like "protagonist" or "supporting".
     - `diamond` (luminosity-aware): decisions are driven primarily by lightness + chroma so very light/dark bases still yield usable, UI-friendly palettes.
   - `chromaAdjust` (optional): fine-tune saturation response for some generators (default varies by generator).
   - **Note**: Generators always construct **6 base colors** internally.
 To create palettes with different counts, you can: